 If the unit is installed in a region that is exposed to high winds, freezing conditions, freezing rain, snow fall or heavy snow accumulation, take appropriate measures to protect it from those elements.
-To ensure stable operation, the outdoor unit must be installed on a raised stand or rack, at or above the anticipated snow depth for the region.
+To ensure stable operation, the outdoor unit must

 The installation of snow hoods and drift prevention fencing is recommended when blowing and drifting snow is common to the region.